run-x/opta-docs/content/en/tutorials/upgrading_eks.md

 extra steps.

 To begin the upgrade, go to your AWS console UI, to the EKS section, and to the details of the cluster in question (make sure that you are in the correct region or otherwise you will not see the cluster's details).
+The name of your cluster should be of the form "opta-{NAME OF YOUR ENV}".
 You should see a screeen like the following:

 <p>
 <a href="/images/eks_upgrade_1.png" target="_blank">